tsssu/my-vanced/README.md

 A custom config revanced builder that supports monet and custom logo for the certain apps, also provide some additional build that i personally use.

-If you want your own custom setup, consider clicking [this link](https://github.com/j-hc/revanced-magisk-module?tab=readme-ov-file#to-includeexclude-patches-or-patch-other-apps)

 ## What's in this repo?
 * [x] Youtube (Monet and Custom Header Image)
 * [x] Spotify (Monet)